-Excessive mucus and phlegm may not be much of a conversation starter (unless you’re 14 and trying to spit the furthest).
-But if you have too much mucus, it can drive you crazy in search for solutions.
+Excessive mucus and phlegm may not be much of a conversation starter (unless you’re 14 and trying to spit the farthest).
+But if you have too much mucus, it can drive you crazy in search of solutions.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 First, consider that mucus has a purpose.
-This fluid is naturally made by your body every day, says laryngologist Paul C. Bryson, MD, Director of Cleveland Clinic’s Voice Center.
+This fluid is naturally made by your body every day, says laryngologist Paul C. Bryson, MD.

 “While the exact amount your body makes isn’t known, most experts think it’s about one liter a day,” he says.
 (That’s half of a 2-liter bottle of soda!)